wmorgan/dcos-docs/1.7/administration/upgrading.md

 ## Notes:

 - Packages available in the DC/OS 1.7 Universe are newer than those in the DC/OS 1.6 Universe.
-While frameworks will not be automatically upgraded when installing DC/OS 1.7, not all DC/OS frameworks have upgrade paths that will preserve existing state.
+Services are not automatically upgraded when  DC/OS 1.7 is installed because not all DC/OS services have upgrade paths that will preserve existing state.
-- For Mesos compatibility reasons, we recommend upgrading any running Marathon-on-Marathon instances to version 0.16.0-RC3 before proceeding with this DC/OS upgrade.